Mehyarmlaweh/DataVizQA/README.md

 The application is built using **Streamlit** for the interface and integrates **Claude 3.5 Sonnet** to generate Python code for visualizations.
 Users can upload data, clean it, and generate insightful plots with AI assistance.
 Additionally, users can upload plots and receive automatic insights and interpretations.

+## View the App
+You can access the Streamlit-hosted application here: [View DataVizQA](https://viewyourdata.streamlit.app/)

 ## Features
 - **Home Page**:
   - General information about the application.